Tax-Deferred Investment 403(b) Plan (TDI) Guide 2019

 ORP Tier 4 Match

-ORP participants hired on or after July 1, 2014 receive a matching contribution to the ORP, equal to the percent of salary (up to 4%) that is contributed to the TID voluntary plan.
+ORP participants hired on or after July 1, 2014 receive a matching contribution to the ORP, equal to the percent of salary (up to 4%) that is contributed to the TDI voluntary plan.

 PERS Service Credit Purchase